viant/mcp-sqlkit/README.md

 | `dbQuery`              | Execute a SQL query and return the result set | `db/query.Input`            |
 | `dbExec`               | Execute DML/DDL and return rows affected      | `db/exec.Input`             |
 | `dbListConnections`    | List connectors visible to the caller         | `db/connector.ListInput`    |

+Notes
+- dbListConnections returns `data` as an array of items with shape `{name, driver, dsn}`.
+When no connectors are present, `data` is an empty array.
+- Tool responses include the JSON payload in both `content.text` and `content.data` fields to accommodate different MCP clients.
+- On the very first call when no connectors exist, the server may trigger an elicitation flow (form + secret).
+After secrets are provided, subsequent `dbListConnections` calls return the newly created connector.
 | `dbSetConnection`      | Create or update a connector (upsert)         | `db/connector.ConnectionInput` |
 | `dbListTables`         | List tables for a given catalog/schema        | `db/meta.ListTablesInput`   |
 | `dbListColumns`        | List columns for a given table                | `db/meta.ListColumnsInput`  |